ralucatudor/doodle-jump/documentation.md

  1. Game State
  First thing!
 Create the main game loop (what actually controls the game - basically an infinete loop that only ends when the game is closed - this loop has 3 main functions: 1.handling player input, 2.updating the game, 3.rendering) and the game state system (organize the code of the different stages of the game into their own classes).

- The different game state classes inherit from the base game state class & implement the **virtual functions** (?will see) and then the main game loop simply causes functions in the currenttly active game state over and over again **polymorphically** until the game is closed
+ The different game state classes inherit from the base game state class & implement the **virtual functions** and then the main game loop simply causes functions in the currenttly active game state over and over again **polymorphically** until the game is closed

  Fixed update --- fixed time between updating --- tick rate